Email DeliverabilityEngagement SignalsSender ReputationList SegmentationCold EmailInbox Placement

 Many organizations wonder how they can improve email deliverability.
-It’s one thing to craft an engaging email — it’s another for the email to land in the recipient’s primary inbox.
+It’s one thing to craft an engaging email - it’s another for the email to land in the recipient’s primary inbox.
 The connection between engagement and email deliverability is critical.
-If a recipient engages with your emails—by opening, clicking, or responding—it signals to email service providers (ESPs) that your content is relevant.
+If a recipient engages with your emails by opening, clicking, or responding.
+It signals to email service providers (ESPs) that your content is relevant.
 Conversely, low engagement can hurt your reputation and hinder future deliveries.
-This article focuses on email deliverability tips and how to leverage engagement in your marketing campaign.
+This article focuses on email deliverability tips and how to use engagement in your marketing campaign.

 What is Email Deliverability?